chinjon/chinjon/README.md

 * [nycomplain](https://nyc-complain.netlify.app/) - visualizing nyc 311 complaints
 * [nyc parades](https://nyc-parades.netlify.app/) - no-frills web app, helping nyc photographers know when the next parade is

+***

+## back then

+* i studied media studies at hunter college, with a concentration in journalism
+  * i had hoped to have a career in music journalism
+    * i immediately re-enrolled into school right after graduation to study nutrition science for a year
+* i co-founded a music blog with my friend nadine, called [cereal + sounds](https://www.cerealandsounds.com)
+* i was mainly a self-taught web developer, until i hit... the wall
+  * i enrolled into a dev bootcamp at rutgers university for a six-month program